If You Own A Dog, Read This

 #2.
 UNUSUALLY WITHDRAWN AND QUIET

 When your dog is in pain, he may spend a lot of time sleeping or laying down in a place that’s not a part of his normal routine.
 You might also notice your dog hiding or sitting in an isolated corner.

 #3.
 A HUNCHED BACK

-A dog with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebra are protruding from the spine slightly.
-Your dog may also move around with a slower and shuffled walk and/or have a tense belly.
+A dog with disc issues tends to develop a hunch in his back – a hunch may be severe or it may also appear in a more subtle manner where it looks like one or two vertebrae are protruding from the spine slightly.
+Your dog may also move around with a slower and shuffling walk and/or have a tense belly.

-There are Measures you Can Take at Home to Help Ease the Strain on Your Dog’s Spinal Cord:
+Help Ease the Strain on Your Dog’s Spinal Cord

-1. Low impact exercise and play: Avoid exercising your dog in ways that can strain his back (i.e. jumping, wrestling, running up and down stairs, etc…).
+1. Low-impact exercise and play: Avoid exercising your dog in ways that can strain his back (i.e. jumping, wrestling, running etc…).